brainglobe/brainglobe.github.io/docs/source/blog/brainglobe-atlasapi-v3-release.md

 An atlas is no longer a single bundle.
 It is a manifest that points at four kinds of independently versioned components: a template, an annotation set (labels, hemispheres, meshes, and pre-computed masks), a coordinate space, and a terminology.
 The layout follows the [Atlas Asset Organization](https://atlas-assets.readthedocs.io/en/latest/index.html) from the Allen Institute.

 Components that are shared between atlases are stored once rather than duplicated per atlas.
-Two annotation sets over the same template, or the same terminology reused across related atlases, are uploaded a single time.
+Two annotation sets associated with the same template, or the same terminology reused across related atlases, are uploaded a single time.

 ```{image} ./images/brainglobe-atlasapi_v3_structure_dark.png
 :class: only-dark